teikei/teikei/README.md

 ### API /api

 Teikei API is a [Node](https://nodejs.org/en/) application written with [Feathers](https://feathersjs.com/) using [Express](https://expressjs.com/) as a server.
 It exposes a JSON REST API, data is stored in [PostgreSQL](https://www.postgresql.org/).
-It also includes a job queue built with [Bull](https://github.com/OptimalBits/bull) and [Redis](https://redis.io/), that can be activated via configuration settings.
+It also includes a job queue built with node-schedule.

 ### Map /map